 - Lay the pineapple on a plate, and sprinkle with the desiccated coconut, cinnamon powder and maple syrup.

 - Add a spoonful of coconut sorbet and garnish with a mint sprig.
+Sometimes I add some salted caramel sauce underneath.
 Serve with your choosing, but I served this with a shot of baileys over ice.
 Enjoy!